 The EUMS Symphony Orchestra is one of the largest and oldest orchestras in Scotland.
 It is the society’s only fully auditioned ensemble.

-Conducted by the ever passionate Russell Cowieson, the orchestra aims to provide students with the opportunity to play large-scale orchestral works to a very high standard.
-Concerts are given at the end of each semester in various locations around Edinburgh, including Greyfriars Kirk and McEwall Hall and recent performances have included Mussorgsky’s Pictures at an Exhibition, Debussy’s La mer and Bruckner’s 7th symphony.
-Feel free to check out our social media to listen to excerpts of our performances.
+Under the careful guidance of Will Conway, the orchestra aims to provide students with the opportunity to play large-scale orchestral works to a very high standard.
+Concerts are given at the end of each semester in various locations around Edinburgh, including Greyfriars Kirk and St Mary’s Cathedral and recent performances have included Tchaikovsky’s 4th Symphony, Borodin’s 2nd Symphony, Bruckner’s 7th Symphony, and Mahler’s Lieder eines fahrenden Gesellen.

 As a group of musicians, Symphony Orchestra has a diverse membership and strong engagement with the wider community.
-For example, this year the orchestra comprises players from countries including the Czech Republic, France, the Netherlands, Malta, Germany, Singapore, Hong Kong, the USA and Canada.
-Some of our players are music students but most of them come from completely different fields of study.
+Our players come from all over the globe, and while many are Music students, there are a large number that study all sorts of degrees.
 Through both our education projects and our outreach programs, the orchestra commits itself to helping communicate the benefits and delights of classical music to as many people as possible.
-Last year, a brand new education project had some of our orchestra members go into primary schools to teach children about the science of music.
+In previous years, a brand new education project had some of our orchestra members go into primary schools to teach children about the science of music.

 For further details please feel free to contact our Symphony Manager at email@example.com.